 Dear members of the Project Week community,

-Tomorrow (Tue Nov 17, 9am Boston time) we’ll have our next preparation meeting for Project Week #34.
-Here’s the link to the zoom session, which will remain the same for all other preparation meetings:
+Tomorrow (Tue Dec 8, 10am Boston time) we’ll have our last preparation meeting for Project Week #34.
+Here’s the link to the zoom session:

 Simon Drouin and Tina Kapur

 Project Week#34 will be held Dec 14-18, 2020 on the internet .
 Please look here for additional details: https://projectweek.na-mic.org/PW34_2020_Virtual/

 Due to the COVID 19 pandemic, Project Week 34 will exceptionally take place online.
 Given this format, the community will be focusing on demos and dissemination of Slicer based projects, which will make this edition a perfect opportunity to introduce new members to the community.

 Preparation : To prepare, we will be holding weekly meetings at 10am on Tuesdays, starting October 13, 2020 and ending on December 8.
 Please join at this link if you have a project that you would like to present during project week.